Arafal21/XJournal/README.md

 1. Tests - currently in progress (testing context, playwright, jest, react testing library)
 2. Cleaning inputs in calendar modals after actions
 3. In some places in app where ModalActionButton is used - useFormStatus is not yet supported.
 4. Accessibility Improvements
+5. Fix bouncing radio input in admin panel
-5. Presence Page.
+6. Presence Page.
-6. Switch to European 1-6/US A-F grades system (now only european)
+7. Switch to European 1-6/US A-F grades system (now only european)
-7. Last login feature in Admin Panel.
+8. Last login feature in Admin Panel.
-8. Real time chat with socket.io or/and video chat.
+9. Real time chat with socket.io or/and video chat.
-9. AI feature.
+10. AI feature.

 ## Contributing